Atari AMY: Description

 The AMY was based around a bank of 64 oscillators, which emit sine waves of a specified frequency.
 The sine waves were created by looking up the amplitude at a given time from a 16-bit table stored in ROM, rather than calculating the amplitude using math hardware.
 The signals could then be mixed together to perform additive synthesis.
 The AMY also included a number of ramp generators that could be used to smoothly modify the amplitude or frequency of a given oscillator over a given time.
 During the design phase, it was believed these would be difficult to implement in hardware, so only eight frequency ramps are included.

-Sounds were created by selecting one of the oscillators to be the master channel, and then attaching other oscillators and ramps to it, slaved to some multiple of the fundamental frequency.
+Sounds were created by selecting one of the oscillators to be the master channel, and then attaching other oscillators and ramps to it, with their frequency being some multiple of the master frequency.
 Sound programs then sent the AMY a series of instructions setting the master frequency, and instructions on how quickly to ramp to new values.
 The output of the multiple oscillators was then summed and sent to the output.
 The AMY allowed the oscillators to be combined in any fashion, two at a time, to produce up to eight output channels.
 The output was then converted to analog in a separate (user-provided) digital-to-analog converter.

 While the additive synth system works well for sounds with a narrow spectrum, it is not useful for wider spectrum sounds like white noise.
 To fill the need to generate the sounds of explosions, jet engines and similar sounds, AMY also included random noise generators that could be mixed into the master oscillator to randomly shift the output.

 The AMY was particularly useful for digital sound playback given the limited memory and bandwidth resources available at the time.
 An input sample could be run through a Fast Fourier transform to extract the spectral pattern, and then that pattern could be input to the AMY to set up the oscillators.
 The result is a highly accurate rendition of the original signal, but reduced to a handful of parameters that could easily be stored.
-That pattern could then be shifted up or down simply by changing the frequency of the master oscillator, with the slaved oscillators following those changes naturally.
+That pattern could then be shifted up or down simply by changing the frequency of the master oscillator, with the secondary oscillators following those changes naturally.
 In one experiment, telephone-quality voice audio was produced using this method, requiring only 2400 baud of bandwidth.